fabric8io/fabric8/docs/partition.md

     void release(TaskContext context, Set<WorkItem> items);

-The getType() method should return a string, which can be used for looking up the listener (used in the worker.type property).
+The getType() method should return a string, which can be used for looking up the listener (used in the workerType property).
 The assign/release methods can be used to implement the behavior of the worker when items are added/removed.
 The argument context represents the task and it encapsulates the task configuration.
 The items argument is a representation of the items, which contains a unique identifier for the item, the location of the item and a java.util.Map which can contain additional data if work item is in json format.